10 tips for gardeners in September

 - Allow seeds from hardy annuals such as escholtzia, pot marigold and nasturtium, to fall to the ground, where they will hopefully germinate and produce strong young plants for next year.

 - Collect seeds for sowing next year.
 Do this in the middle of the day, when the seeds are dry, and try to select mature seeds.
 Store them in paper bags and make sure you label the bags.
+Get more tips on seed saving.

 - Harvest attractive seed heads, such as poppies, for use as Christmas decorations.